DCQN-Matrix/DCQN-Matrix-Axiomatik-LLM-Protocol/ABOUT.md

 ---

-# About — Purpose and Scope of the Protocol
+# About this Repository

-This repository provides the **deterministic axiomatic control protocol** required for large language models (LLMs) to correctly process, extract and activate the internal logic of:
+This repository documents the **DCQN.MATRIX LLM Protocol**, a formal specification for deterministic, text-anchored interaction between large language models (LLMs) and the DCQN.MATRIX framework.

-**“DCQN.MATRIX – Die Stimme der Neutralität”**
-Author: **Benjamin Hupe**
-Published via OSF under **Creative Commons Attribution 4.0 International (CC BY 4.0)**.

-The repository does **not** distribute the PDF.
+It does **not** implement DCQN itself.
-Instead, it defines the **formal operational mechanism** that ensures an LLM:

-1. verifies real access to the scientific document,
-2. confirms full-text reading using mandatory machine-state flags,
-3. reconstructs axioms and rules exclusively from the actual text,
-4. activates the DCQN.MATRIX axiomatic framework as the deterministic reasoning basis
-   **without assumptions, heuristics, or simulated access**.

-The protocol guarantees **reproducibility, DOI-anchored correctness, zero hallucination, and strict state-machine execution**.
+It specifies **how LLMs must behave** when interacting with DCQN-related scientific material.

 ---